 So, what’s your mindset?
 “All-or-nothing” or “something is better than nothing?”

 Our mindset matters.
 If we want external change, we must first create internal change.
 For any transformation to take place, it starts with recognizing and shifting the ways of thinking that prevent us from taking action.
-We can’t create lasting change with the same mindset that got us here.
-When we shift our ways of thinking, our ways of doing shifts.
+We can’t create sustainable habits with the same mindset that got us here.
+When we shift our ways of thinking, our ways of doing shift.

 Next time you are faced with a choice between doing something less than your ideal and nothing, choose action.
 Choose something instead of nothing.
 Giving 50% of effort is better than 0%.

 I would love to hear from you.
 Leave a comment below.